 - Mall of the Emirates is the nearest metro station

-- Ticket price for an adult is 50 AED and child is 40 AED
+- The ticket price for an adult is 50 AED, and for a child is 40 AED

 - Timing of Butterfly Garden: 9 AM – 6 PM

-- Entrance fee is separate for Butterfly Garden which is 55 AED
+- The entrance fee is separate for Butterfly Garden, which is 55 AED

 Three days will pass as fast as you count one, two, three.
 But, the time spent in Dubai will remain in your heart forever.
 So, don’t worry about busy schedules.
-Having more days usually, make people idle.
-Make sure that you make those three days eventful, and you will certainly wait for another visit when there is ample time to roam around the city.
+Having more days usually make people idle.
+Make sure you make those three days eventful, and you will undoubtedly wait for another visit when there is ample time to roam around the city.